ghiscoding/aurelia-slickgrid-demos/webpack-bs4-demo-with-locales/README.md

-# Aurelia-Slickgrid - Bootstrap 3 with a Single Locale Demo
+# Aurelia-Slickgrid - Bootstrap 4 with a Single Custom Locale Demo
+### _This demo does not use I18N, it loads a single locale via a simple TypeScript file._

 ## Important Note
 Please note that some of the npm packages installed in these demos are **optional** and are installed **only** for demo purposes.
 If you don't need the feature then don't install it and you'll get a smaller production build.
 So just to recap, the following dependencies are totally **optional**